epicallan/hreq/README.md

 main' :: IO ()
 main' = do
   res <- runHreq baseUrl $ do
-    createdUser <- createUser newUser
+    -- | Makes Post request with newUser as a request body createdUser <- createUser newUser
-    myUser      <- getUserByName "allan"
+    -- | Makes Get Request with "allan" as a URL fragment myUser      <- getUserByName "allan"
-    allUsers    <- hreq @(GetJson [User]) Empty
+    -- | makes a Get Request returning a list of Users allUsers    <- hreq @(GetJson [User]) Empty
     return (createdUser, myUser, allUsers) print res